dababnehumich/cookies-test/cookie_recipe.md

 ## Directions

-- Preheat oven to 350 degrees
+- Preheat oven to 350 degrees F
 - Cream butter and granulated sugar in large bowl until light and fluffy.
 Beat in egg and molasses.
 Combine the remaining dry ingredients in a medium bowl and add to the creamed mixture.
 Mix well.
 - Roll into 1 1/2" balls, then roll in coarse sugar.
 Place 2" apart on baking sheet lined with parchment paper and chill in refrigerator for 15 minutes.
 Bake until puffy and lightly browned, 10-12 minutes.
 Remove to wire racks to cool.